Backendless/Android-SDK/README.md

 ## Getting Started
 To get started:
 1. Download the `quickstart` [archive](https://github.com/Backendless/BackendlessPro/archive/master.zip) and expand it into a directory.
 The archive contains all the management scripts for the product.
-1. Open a command prompt/terminal window and change the current directory to the one from the item above.
+1. Open a command prompt/terminal window and change the current directory to `/scripts` which is located in the root of the directory created from the downloaded zip.
 Run the following command, which will download and install all the required images:
     ```
     ./backendless_install.sh
     ```